PriscillaJoan/Tanzania_water_point_prediction/README.md

 - **TANZANIA WATER WELLS PREDICTIONS.pdf:** pdf version of project presentation slides.

-- **Wells table creation.sql:** SQL script for creating the water wells table.
+- **Wells table creation.sql:** SQL script for creating the water points table.

-- **Images** : Contains interactive HTML visualizations generated in the notebook, showing distributions and mapping of water wells in Tanzania.
+- **Images** : Contains interactive HTML visualizations generated in the notebook, showing distributions and mapping of water points in Tanzania.

 - **pictures**: Contains static images used in the pdf presentation.